LnL7/nix-darwin/README.md

 ### Step 3.
 Using `nix-darwin`

-After installing, restarting your computer should make `darwin-rebuild` available in your `PATH` to apply changes to your system:
+After installation, restarting your computer will make `darwin-rebuild` available in your `PATH`.
+After restarting, you can apply changes in your configuration by running:

 ```bash
 darwin-rebuild switch --flake ~/.config/nix-darwin